All of our expertise and teaching is built on the design principles of aesthetics, technology and understanding the user.

 We inspire our students to develop their skills and knowledge, nurturing them into highly successful graduates.

-We want each and every one of our students to leave us with the drive and determination to succeed in the creative industries, developing into the next generation of talented designers.
+We want each and every one of our design students to leave us with the drive and determination to succeed in the creative industries, developing into the next generation of talented designers.

 We only have three, but we think our design courses are brilliant